UK Stocks-Factors to watch on Thursday, Feb 26

 clients who used a Swiss subsidiary of HSBC bank to evade tax.

-* RBS - Royal Bank of Scotland reported a 2014 loss of 3.5 billion
+* RBS - Royal Bank of Scotland Group PLC is set to confirm the

-pounds ($5.4 billion), hit by a writedown on the value of its U.S. business

 * ASTRAZENECA - The U.S. Food and Drug Administration on Wednesday